Swedz/JCA/README.md

 [![JCA Banner](http://i.imgur.com/IuMFp5Z.png "Java Challonge API")](https://github.com/Swedz/JCA/)

+***Note that this project has been cancelled and no further development on my end will be taking place.
+Feel free to take the code and update it elsewhere.
+Give credit if you're feeling nice ;)***

 # JCA (Java Challonge API)
 JCA strives to make [Challonge](https://challonge.com/) interactions through Java a lot easier, cleaner, and more efficient.